Kruger Park Travel

 Although it is basically impossible for larger, more dangerous animals to enter the camp, it is best to always be alert.
 Nocturnal animals like the civet, porcupines, and others are frequent visitors.

 If you must walk around at night, please do not do so without a torch.
-Although there is streetlights, it is not very bright and only along the footpaths.
+Although there are streetlights, it is not very bright and are only along the footpaths.

 Under no circumstances are you allowed to feed the animals.
-By feeding any wildlife, you are signing their death warrant as they become lazy and do not seek for food themselves which can cause them to starve.
+By feeding any wildlife, you are signing their death warrant as they become lazy and do not seek food themselves, which can cause them to starve.
 Some also become aggressive.

 When to visit Pretoriuskop